sinclairzx81/hammer/readme.md

 ## Start

 Hammer provides support running monitored NodeJS processes that restart on save.
-Use the `--start` option with a path to a javascript file to enable.
-The script path is relative to the `--dist` directory.
-The following will build and watch a small NodeJS server.
+To use run `hammer start <path> [...args]`.
+See the command line interface section for additional options.

 ```typescript
 import * as http from 'http'